netbeast/docs/chapters/developing/apps/write_your_first_app.md

 ```
 As you can see in the code, the server must accept the port by parameter, that's so that Netbeast can open the app.

-To achieve that we use [minimist](https://www.npmjs.com/package/minimist), but there are other command parsers available such as [Commander](https://www.npmjs.com/package/commander).
+To achieve that we use [minimist](https://www.npmjs.com/package/minimist), but there are other command parsers available such as [commander](https://www.npmjs.com/package/commander).
 Using minimist, you just need the following lines:
 ```
 var argv = require('minimist')(process.argv.slice(2))
 port = argv.port || 31416
 ```

-We mentioned express before.
+We mentioned [express](http://expressjs.com/) before.
 It's a http node.js lightweight framework.

 You will need both packages for the app to work.
 Installing them with npm will include them in the _node_modules_ folder.
 To do so, run:
 ```
-npm install express minimist
+npm install express minimist --save
 ```

 ### The frontend - index.html